 - Death of the student's relative

 If you have had mitigating circumstances, please visit the Student Financial Aid and Scholarships office to pick up an appeal form.
 The appeal forms are also available in the forms section.
-SAP appeals must be submitted by the midpoint of the semester in order to be reviewed.
+Appeals must be submitted no later than two (2) weeks prior to the last day of class.

 Per Federal Regulation, a student is not eligible for Title IV (federal) financial aid for any course they repeat more than once if they have previously passed the course.